wangyuy22/personal-website/content/home/experience.md

   * Contributed to cleaning and QA of the Philippines’ Department of Health’s daily publicly released COVID dataset (50,000+ rows)
   * Implemented and streamlined data validity checks on Google Big Query which decreased daily pipeline runtime by ~90%
+  * Analyzed over 9 million rows of COVID cases data to assess performance of data quality checks and identify areas to address
   * Created interactive dashboards on Google Data Studio to gain feedback on the internal QA checks of the COVID dataset

   """